RetinexDualV2: Physically-Grounded Dual Retinex for Generalized UHD Image Restoration: Experiments

 \subsection{Experiment Settings}

 \textbf{Datasets.} Our model was evaluated on \textbf{4K-Rain13K} dataset \cite{chen2024towards} for deraining, and \textbf{UHD-LL} dataset \cite{Li2023ICLR} for low-light enhancement.
-Additionally, we participated in the NTIRE 2026 Challenges on Day and Night Raindrop Removal for Dual-Focused Images, Joint Noise Low-light enhancement, Nighttime Dehazing, and Shadow Removal, where our method was evaluated on the respective challenge datasets.
+Additionally, we participated in NTIRE 2026 The Second Challenge on Day and Night Raindrop Removal for Dual-Focused Images, Joint Noise Low-light enhancement, Nighttime Dehazing, and Shadow Removal, where our method was evaluated on the respective challenge datasets.

-\textbf{Implementation details.} RetinexDuelV2 model was trained on using Nvidea H100 GPU with the following settings.
-Using AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} with an initial learning rate of 2e-5, which is gradually reduced to 1e-7 through cosine annealing learning rate scheduler.
+\textbf{Implementation details.} RetinexDualV2 model was trained using an NVIDIA H100 GPU with the following settings.
+Using AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization} with an initial learning rate of 2e-5, which is gradually reduced to 1e-7 through a cosine annealing learning rate scheduler.
 The patch size used is 768×768 with a batch size of 5.

 \textbf{Evaluation.} We evaluate architectures on the two benchmark datasets primarily using PSNR and SSIM\cite{1284395}, and report model parameter counts to indicate complexity; results on the challenge datasets follow each competition’s official metrics (the additional measures listed in the tables).